alinasansevich/alinasansevich/README.md

 # 👋 Hello!
 #### Welcome to my page!<br>
 My name is Alina Sansevich, and I am a self-taught Python Developer.<br>
-I have a PhD in Biological Sciences, and having finished IBM's Data Science Professional Certificate I'm currently seeking opportunities to use my skills in the Biotech sector.
+I have a PhD in Biological Sciences, and having finished IBM's Data Science Professional Certificate I'm currently seeking opportunities to use my skills in the Life Sciences area.

 #### Here's what I'm working on:
 🔭 I’m currently working on: Solving bioinformatic puzzles and building a CLI for one of my projects<br>